RythmArchive/RythmArchive.github.io/bots.md

 ---
 title: Rythm bots
 ---
 All Rythm bots that we're publicly aware of.
-As of September 14th, 2021, this list has been confirmed by a member of Rythm support to be *likely* up to date.

-This is solely meant to be an archive of all the Rythm bots. ~~If you're just looking to invite Rythm to your server, check out [https://rythm.fm/invite](https://rythm.fm/invite).~~ **This is an unofficial list.
-It is a personal project of mine and is not affiliated with Rythm.**
+**Rythm has shut down.** [Visit the Rythm website for more details about Rythm's future](https://rythm.fm).

-**Rythm has shut down.** [Visit the Rythm website for more details about Rythm's future](https://rythm.fm)[.](https://www.youtube.com/watch?v=4Q46xYqUwZQ)
+**This is an unofficial list; it is a personal project of mine and is not affiliated with Rythm;** however, I currently am a trial mod for the Rythm community Discord server, and am aware that this list may be lacking information.
+Such lacking information I only discovered because of my position as a staff member, and as such I will not put it on this list.
+Keywords in that first sentence: publicly.

 |Username|Description|ID|Prefix|Invite|Addable|Status
 | --- | --- | --- | --- | --- | --- | --- |